vk12122/bitvijays.github.io-sphinx/docs/LFF-CIS-ElectricalGrid.rst

 Towers
 ------

 Transmission towers support the high-voltage conductors of overhead power lines, from the generating station’s switchyard right up to source substations and satellite substations located near populated areas.
 Their shape, height and sturdiness (mechanical strength) depend on the stresses to which they are exposed.
-Towers do not transmit electricity themselves unless lightning strikes the ground wire strung along the top of the structure.
-This cable is designed to protect conductors by allowing a lightning discharge to reach the ground through the tower.
+Towers do not transmit electricity themselves.

 Towers Wires?
 ^^^^^^^^^^^^^